Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 4 Agustus 2025 12.46.48 UTC
+- WIB: Senin, 4 Agustus 2025 13.52.15 UTC
-- WITA: Senin, 4 Agustus 2025 13.46.48 UTC
+- WITA: Senin, 4 Agustus 2025 14.52.15 UTC
-- WIT: Senin, 4 Agustus 2025 14.46.48 UTC
+- WIT: Senin, 4 Agustus 2025 15.52.15 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: motivational
+Kategori: technology